-Non-income producing security.

-- ^{oo} Rate shown is the 7-day yield as of December 31, 2020. - # Loaned security; a portion of the security is on loan at December 31, 2020. - S The Portfolio may invest in certain securities that are considered affiliated companies.
+- Non-income producing security. - oo Rate shown is the 7-day yield as of December 31, 2020. - The Portfolio may invest in certain securities that are considered affiliated companies.
 As defined by the Investment Company Act of 1940, as amended, an affiliated company is one in which the Portfolio owns 5% or more of the outstanding voting securities, or a company which is under common ownership or control. - Δ Net of income paid to the securities lending agent and rebates paid to the borrowing counterparties.